OPEN TESTING INVITE

 Interested in the forensic processes used to bring digital evidence to court?

-The "in-person" lab will be hosted on Saturday, October 21, 2023 in room 462 at the
+The "in-person" hands-on lab will be hosted

-KSU Center.
-1000 Chastain Rd NW (off Busbee Drive/behind Cracker Barrell), Kennesaw, GA 30144
+* Location: KSU Center, 1000 Chastain Rd NW (off Busbee Drive/behind Cracker Barrell), Kennesaw, GA 30144.
+This is not at the main campus.

 This hands-on event will run from 8:30 AM to 1:00 PM (Check-in will begin at 8:00 AM)